Florida Bar Offers Advice for Young Adults

 Another section of the pamphlet refers to regulations on texting while driving.
 Under Florida statute, it is unlawful to type, text or email on a wireless device while operating a motor vehicle.
 While the first violation of this law is punishable as a nonmoving violation, subsequent offenses within five years are treated as moving violations.
 Young adults are also advised that their cellular records may be collected in the event of an automobile accident.

-If your college aged child is facing criminal charges, the lawyers at our office can provide him or her with an aggressive and comprehensive defense.
+If your college aged child is facing criminal charges, the criminal defense lawyers in Miami can provide him or her with an aggressive and comprehensive defense.
 Contact Ratzan & Faccidomo, LLC in Miami today at (305) 330-3905 for a confidential and free consultation.